spinalcordtoolbox/sct_docker/README.rst

 #.
 Connect to it using Xming/SSH if X forwarding is needed
    (eg. running FSLeyes from there):

-   Run (double click) ``windows/sct-win.xlaunch`` found in this repository.
+   Clone the current repository & run (double click) ``windows/sct-win.xlaunch``.
 If you are using docker toolbox then then run ``windows/sct-win_docker_toolbox.xlaunch``

    If this is the first time you have done this procedure, the system